Octavius-Dante/Arthelais/ex_22/Readme.md

 </br></br>

-## When the item is selected and the view is changed -- when we grab the link and reload it again, the view appears but the master page selection is not selected
+## When the item is selected and the view is changed -- when the same selected view page is reloaded again, the view appears but the master page item for respective view is not highlighted of the selection

 </br>